 Companies on the periphery of the financial advice industry have seen opportunities to service this market by finding ways to circumvent the higher compliance standards required of financial advisers.

-Unless financial advisers recognize this threat now and take immediate action, they may find their industry is irrelevant for all but the very wealthy with complex investment strategies.
+Unless financial advisers recognise this threat now and take immediate action, they may find their industry is irrelevant for all but the very wealthy with complex investment strategies.

 The Financial Review